-The first time I heard this sentence, I’d shown up in Al-Anon desperate to get family members sober.
+I’d shown up in Al-Anon desperate to get family members sober.
 It was Feb.
 2, 1991.

 But this is not a post about the alcoholics in my life.
 This is a post about how I came to a place of self-forgiveness, self-love, and self-acceptance — three sides of the same coin, if you will — through the unconditional understanding and acceptance I found in that meeting and in others I would attend over the next many years.

-And, it’s the story of how my stuttering stopped controlling my life.
+It’s the story of how my stuttering stopped controlling my life.